tarwn/lessthandot-hugo/blogs/content/posts/2011-05-06-match-your-defaults-with-your.md

 SELECT TOP 10 * FROM TestFrag2
 ```

-Now let&#8217;s look how much space each table is using
+Now let's look how much space each table is using

 sql
 EXEC sp_spaceused 'TestFrag'